As we drove to Coogee in the second week of May, Bruce asked me was there anything in particular I wanted to do while we were there.

 On the promenade, we read that in 1928 a pier with 1400-seat theatre, ballroom, restaurant, shops and penny arcade opened to great excitement but by 1933 the ‘aggressive Australian surf’ had knocked it into the sea.

-When we reached the most southern part of the beach, the last of the sun was shining on the surf club above the Ross Jones Memorial Pool.
-The pool was opened in 1947 and named after a local alderman and long-time surf club committee member.
+When we reached the southern part of the beach, the last of the sun was shining on the surf club above the 70-year-old Ross Jones Memorial Pool, named after a local alderman and long-time surf club committee member.

 Two older people flopped around in the water as if they were soothing their limbs in a hot spa and the light cast a gold glow over the sandstone on the side of the pool.